makrai/notes/demszky-23-llm-psycho.md

      adolescents
   * In the two LLM conditions, the prompt was: “Write a speech for the first day of Algebra class that tells your students what learning math is like.”
 * A typical speech generated by the un-tuned LLM was: “Hello students!
-Welcome
+Welcome"
   * positive and encourages effort, it was not rated as being high in growth mindset by the adolescent evaluators because it did not address students’ fixed mindset fears (that is, that when they struggle it means they are ‘bad at maths’)
 * A typical speech generated by the expert-prompt-tuned LLM was: “Welcome to"
 * adolescents’ ratings of the prompt-tuned examples were not significantly different (P > 0.05) from ratings of the human expert examples — even though